ftefera/test/README.md

    As of Monday, I found out that I will being interning at Providence Health & Services.
 I am excited and greatful for this opportunity!
 I know this will open a lot of opportunities in my career.

 ## YearUp Accomplishments

+My greatest acconplishement in this program would be reciving an internship with the qualifications I needed.
+My first conversation with Nate about internship I told him that I would really like a position that was remote.
+He let me know from the beginning that I would need to work hard in my classes, keep up with expenctaions and get high marks in my classes.
+I was able to accomplish all these tasks and it paid off in my internship position.

+! [alt text] (